Arkansas lawmakers OK restrictions on trans student pronouns

 LITTLE ROCK, Ark.
-(AP) — A bill that would require parental approval for Arkansas teachers to address transgender students by the pronouns and names that they use is headed to Gov. Sarah Huckabee Sanders’ desk.
+(AP) — A bill that would require parental approval for Arkansas teachers to address transgender students by the pronouns and names that they use was approved by lawmakers Wednesday and is now headed to Gov. Sarah Huckabee Sanders’ desk.

-The bill was approved Wednesday by the majority-Republican Senate on a 19-5 vote.
-It requires parental approval for teachers at public schools, including colleges and universities, to use a student’s pronoun that is “inconsistent” with the student’s biological sex or a name that’s not listed on the student’s birth certificate.
+The bill was approved by the majority-Republican Senate on a 19-5 vote.
+It requires parental approval for teachers at public schools, including colleges and universities, to use a minor student’s pronoun that is “inconsistent” with the student’s biological sex or a name that’s not listed on the student’s birth certificate.
 It also would prohibit schools from requiring teachers to use the pronouns or name a student uses.

 The bill is among a wave of bills being considered in statehouses that would formally allow or require schools to deadname transgender students or out them to their parents without consent.
 Transgender students, who already are at high risk of bullying and depression, have said the measures would make schools feel even more unsafe.